RLXi/saranen-lottokone-harjoitus/README.md

 `node . random`

+You can also generate multiple random rows

+`node . random 10`

 If you want to choose your own numbers, run

 `node . $1 $2 $3 $4 $5 $6 $7`